NEW! Biden Administration’s Detailed Guide to the IRA

 By doing all this and more, the Inflation Reduction Act will create 9 million jobs over the next decade in clean energy, clean manufacturing, and natural infrastructure (e.g., forests and parks), according to the Blue Green Alliance.
 The bill’s backers further assert that it will reduce annual US emissions by 40 percent from 2005 levels by 2030, a claim supported by three independent analyses that is further examined below.
 If achieved, that reduction would approach the 50 to 52 percent reduction that scientists say is needed to limit global temperature rise to 1.5 degrees Celsius above pre-industrial levels.

 That’s another reason this bill is a big deal: It gives the United States much-needed credibility to urge other countries to slash their own emissions.
-The US has taken many big steps on climate over the years, just mostly in the wrong direction.
+The U.S. has taken many big steps on climate over the years, just mostly in the wrong direction.
 Instead of cutting emissions, it boosted them through subsidies and lax regulations.
 It has repeatedly cast doubt on whether there is even a problem, with the last president calling climate change “a hoax” to applause from fellow Republicans.
-At international conferences dating back to the Earth Summit in 1992, the same script has played out again and again: Other big emitters that don’t want to cut back hide behind the US refusal to do so.
+At international conferences dating back to the Earth Summit in 1992, the same script has played out again and again: Other big emitters that don’t want to cut back hide behind the U.S. refusal to do so.
 If the Inflation Reduction Act becomes law, that dodge will no longer be credible.

 Until Manchin’s surprise announcement that he was ready to support a climate bill after all, both wings of the movement, along with 99 percent of press coverage, was giving him all the blame for blocking climate progress on Capitol Hill.
 This was understandable, but bizarre given that his vote only mattered because Republican senators have been in lockstep opposition to climate action since, well, forever.
 Republicans in Washington have opposed real climate action for more than 30 years … Yet they never pay a political price for it.
 News coverage and political adversaries treat the GOP’s opposition as unchangeable as gravity.
 Thus Republicans get away with scorning Democrats’ ideas for combating the climate crisis, even as they offer no credible plans of their own. (emphasis added)